lucaconte/BeatTheMeddler/README.md

 ##The Android part
 This paper starts with Android because it's simpler than iOS and it is simpler because Android doesn't require SSL (HTTPS) for work. **Only** for debug purposes, as you can see in TSS configuration file snippet, the SSL related parameters are commented.
-Additional informations will be avaiable later in this paper because in a production environment SSL matter!!!
+Additional informations will be available later in this paper because in a production environment SSL matter!!!

 Start with cloning my Signal-Android repo: